 Have you talked about the what if's yet?
 Chances are, you haven't.
 And with baby on the way, now is the most important time to consider what you'll do in case the worst ever happens.

-So if you're considering life insurance, or already have a policy, here are the top three reasons you need to make this discussion a priority with your partner.
+If you're considering life insurance, or already have a policy, here are the top three things you need to discuss with your partner.
 Planning for the future has never been so important.

 1. Do we really need life insurance?